kmanvitha30/terraform-petclinic/README.md

 cd terraform-petclinic/
 ```

-2. Update the files key.pub and terraform.tfvars with the respective values.
+2. Update the files key.pub and terraform.tfvars with the respective values and makesure the bucket "petclinic-remotestate" to save the terraform statefile exists prior running the below commands.

 3. Execute the .tf files
 ```